aziz/parsmark/md-sample-english.md

 As I add increasing numbers of features to MultiMarkdown, I decided it was time to create a sample document to show them off.
-Many of the features are demonstrated in the [MultiMarkdown User's Guide][], but some are not.
+Many of the features are demonstrated in the [MultiMarkdown User's Guide][mmug], but some are not.

 Additionally, it's easy for those features to get lost within all of the technical documentation.
 This document is designed to *demonstrate*, not describe, most of the features of MMD.

-[MultiMarkdown User's Guide]: http://fletcherpenney.net/mmd/users_guide/ "MultiMarkdown User's Guide" *[MMD]: MultiMarkdown
+[mmug]: http://fletcherpenney.net/mmd/users_guide/ "MultiMarkdown User's Guide" *[MMD]: MultiMarkdown